-Site Supervisor Midterm and Final Evaluations (150 points; 75 points each)
+Site Supervisor Midterm and Final Evaluations (150 points; 75 points each); KPI#2,

 You must submit a midterm and final evaluation of your internship experience from your site supervisor.
 Forms can be found on the NCCU Counseling Program website: www.nccucounseling.com.
 You are encouraged to meet with your site supervisor to review your evaluation, discuss your strengths, and areas for improvement.
-UPLOAD A SCANNED, SIGNED COPY TO Blackboard.
+UPLOAD A SCANNED, SIGNED COPY TO Canvas.
 Original copies need to be personally delivered or mailed to your instructor at NCCU.
+The CSDAT is used for evaluation.